 These sanctions are public and reported on this website and in AT Journal.

 Yes.
 You, the member can attend, together with a representative and you must notify us of this intention in writing by the due date.
 The complainant can also attend the Conduct Hearing.

 Any costs that may be associated in responding to the complaint are borne by you, the member or affiliate.

-No. CIAT does not charge any fees for administering a complaint that has been raised against a member.
+No. CIAT does not charge any fees for administering a complaint that has been raised against a member or affiliate.

 No. Your registration is not impacted unless you are found in breach of the Code and one of these disciplinary sanctions are imposed against you:

 - A reprimand

 If a complaint has been raised against you, you cannot resign your registration until the case has been closed.

 If you have become bankrupt or your practice goes into liquidation or insolvency, you are required to notify the Institute, in writing, as per Clause 9 of the Code of Conduct.
 We will advise you of the process you must follow.
 The Bankruptcy and Insolvency Information Note can assist you in dissolving the company whilst protecting the public and yourself and ensuring compliance with the Code of Conduct.

 If the Conduct Committee determines that there is no case to answer, the case is closed by the Institute and there is no further action that CIAT will take.